zastrixarundell/pheed_the_pi/README.md

 # PheedThePi
-A phoenix webserver for getting a livestream from a RaspberryPi camera module + controls of a servo.
+An Elixir Phoenix webserver for getting a livestream from a RaspberryPi camera module + Python controls of a servo motor using erlport.

 ![PTP image](https://raw.githubusercontent.com/zastrixarundell/pheed_the_pi/master/assets/static/images/banner.png "Pheed The Pi")